Young-ook/data-lab-on-wsl/examples/jupyter/README.md

 ![mlflow-web](../../images/wsl-jupyter-mlflow-web.png)

+#### Running ML pipelines with MLflow and Airflow
-#### Install Apache Airflow
+##### Install Apache Airflow
 MLflow excels at managing the machine learning lifecycle, including experiment tracking, model management, and serving.
 However, it doesn't provide powerful features for workflow management and automation and ideal capabilities for orchestrating complex data pipelines.
 Apache Airflow, on the other hand, is an open-source platform for developing, scheduling, and monitoring batch-oriented workflows.
 Airflow’s extensible Python framework enables you to build workflows connecting with virtually any technology.
 A web interface helps manage the state of your workflows.
 MLflow and Airflow are two pivotal tools in the MLOps ecosystem, each serving distinct purposes that complement one another when integrated.
 In this example, we will learn how to integrate Airflow and MLflow for automatic ML lifecycle management.

+You might have installed Airflow when you tried to install the Jupyter using `requirements.txt`, but if not, follow the *(Optional) Set Airlfow home directory* and *Install Airflow using the constraints file, which is determined based on the URL we pass* steps to install Airflow from PyPI(Python Package Index).

 **[Don't Forget]** to make sure that you've activated the python virtual environment with `source .venv/bin/activate` in the *data-lab-on-wsl* local directory.

-##### (Optional) Set Airlfow home directory
+**(Optional) Set Airlfow home directory**

-The first time you run Airflow, it will create a file called `airflow.cfg` in your `AIRFLOW_HOME` directory (~/airflow by default).
+The first time you run Airflow, it will create a file called `airflow.cfg` in your `AIRFLOW_HOME` directory (`$HOME/airflow` by default).
 The `AIRFLOW_HOME` environment variable is used to inform Airflow of the desired location.
 This step of setting the environment variable should be done before installing Airflow so that the installation process knows where to store the necessary files.
 You can put all togather in the example directory.
 Go to the *data-lab-on-wsl/examples/jupyter/ml-ops* and configure the environment variable: `export AIRFLOW_HOME=$PWD/airflow`.
 Or, you may define the home directory to a similar path commonly used by other tools: `export AIRFLOW_HOME=$HOME/.airflow`

+In this example, we will use the default configuration, skip for now.

-##### Install Airflow using the constraints file, which is determined based on the URL we pass
+**Install Airflow using the constraints file, which is determined based on the URL we pass**

 Run the below where the same virtual environment Jupyter is running Jupyter.
 In this example we will install version 2.10.4, but if you always want to install the latest version, just remove the version from the pip install command (`pip install apache-airflow`).
 ```
 AIRFLOW_VERSION=2.10.4